Why Trey Works in Government Relations

-- As Chamber president, Trey led the Chamber’s team, working closely with the incoming judge-executive, to develop and secure legislative passage of revisions to the governance of the Cincinnati/Northern Kentucky Regional Airport (CVG).
-Following those changes, the airport has benefitted from unprecedented growth, with announcements of expansions from Delta, establishment of a worldwide cargo hub for Amazon, and new flights for Frontier, Southwest, and Allegiant airlines.
+- As Chamber president, Trey led the Chamber’s team, working closely with the incoming judge-executive, to develop and secure legislative passage of revisions to the governance of the Cincinnati/Northern Kentucky International Airport (CVG).
+Following those changes, CVG has benefitted from unprecedented growth, with announcements of expansions from Delta, American, and United airlines, establishment of a worldwide cargo hub for Amazon, and new flights for Frontier, Southwest, and Allegiant airlines.

-- Also during Trey’s tenure at the Chamber, the organization played a major role in a public-private coalition’s efforts to eliminate the reformulated-gas requirement in Northern Kentucky, a move that is expected to save gasoline buyers in the area millions of dollars annually.
-RFG, which costs more than 20 cents per gallon above the price of ordinary gasoline, is no longer thought to be needed to control air quality due to improvements in fuel in recent years.
-Elimination of the RFG requirement, supported by the state of Kentucky, is currently awaiting approval from the federal Environmental Protection Agency.
-If the EPA agrees, the RFG program would be eliminated in Boone, Kenton, and Campbell counties.
+- Also during Trey’s tenure at the Chamber, the organization played a major role in a public-private coalition’s efforts to eliminate the reformulated-gas (RFG) requirement in Northern Kentucky, a move that is expected to save gasoline buyers millions of dollars annually.
+RFG, which costs more than 20 cents per gallon above the price of ordinary gasoline, is no longer needed to control air quality due to improvements in fuel in recent years.

 - As Secretary of State, Trey successfully advocated to pass legislation to substantially modernize Kentucky’s partnership, LLC, and corporate laws, in addition to several election modernization bills.
 These legislative victories were viewed as significant steps forward to make the Commonwealth more competitive in efforts to attract and retain new and growing businesses.